karakalo/lumen/doc/narrative-lumen.markdown

 is fortunate enough to be able to make that distinction.
 Lumen has (or will have) automated exposure handling to allow you to not think about this event.

-The `Mapped` event is only useful when your app is just starting up.
-It means that the window has actually been placed on the screen, so you can now start using it.
-Before the window is mapped, it doesn't really "exist" as far as drawing calls are concerned, so you need to wait until this event is received before you start drawing.
-I'm thinking of taking this one away entirely, and handling it internally, so don't get attached to it.
-Yes, it has uses beyond just the "new window at app startup" case, but I'm not convinced those would be useful in a Lumen world.

 The `Resized` event tells you that the user has requested that the window be resized, so you might want to have your app adjust itself to the new size somehow.
 You can do this by scaling the scene so it still fits the viewport,